owhite/balancing-robot-notes/DOCS/balancing_checklist.md

-# Balancing Robot Telemetry Checklist
+# Balancing Robot Checklist

-A checklist that outlines staged plotting and logging goals for developing a Teensy + ESP32 balancing robot.
+A checklist that outlines staged balancing goals with emphasis on plotting and logging.
 Stages progress from low-level comms timing to full closed-loop balancing performance.

 ---